ask710/module3-markdown/exercise-3/README.md

 Note that you can preview this Markdown in Atom to make sure it works correctly.
 See `complete` branch for an example.

 ---
+# CAT
+`cat file.txt`
+- shows content of a file
+- can display non-printing characters
+- can make output single spaced